ghostunnel/ghostunnel/README.md

 clients.
 In this example, we assume that the CN of the client cert we want to accept connections from is `client`.

-Start netcat on port 8080:
+Start a backend server:

-    nc -l 127.0.0.1 8080
+    nc -l localhost 8080

-Start a ghostunnel with a server certificate:
+Start a ghostunnel in server mode to proxy connections:

     ghostunnel server \
-        --listen 127.0.0.1:8443 \
+        --listen localhost:8443 \
-        --target 127.0.0.1:8080 \
+        --target localhost:8080 \
         --keystore test-keys/server.p12 \
         --cacert test-keys/root.crt \
         --allow-cn client

-Verify that the client(s) can connect with their client certificate:
+Verify that clients can connect with their client certificate:

     openssl s_client \
-        -connect 127.0.0.1:8443 \
+        -connect localhost:8443 \
         -cert test-keys/client.crt \
         -key test-keys/client.key \
         -CAfile test-keys/root.crt

-If `openssl s_client` can connect, then the tunnel should be working as intended!
-Be sure to check the logs to see incoming connections and other information.
-Note that by default ghostunnel logs to stderr and runs in the foreground (set `--syslog` to log to syslog).
-For deamonization, we recommend using a utility such as [daemonize](http://software.clapper.org/daemonize/).
+Now we have a TLS proxy running for our backend service.
+We terminate TLS in ghostunnel and foward the connections to the insecure backend.

+### Client mode

-For an example on how to use ghostunnel in a Docker container, see the `docker` subdirectory.
+This is an example for how to launch ghostunnel in client mode, listening on `localhost:8080` and proxying requests to a TLS server on `localhost:8443`.

-### Launch (in client mode)

-In client mode, we want ghostunnel to listen for incoming TCP connections and forward them to a TLS server.

-Start a TLS server:
+Start a backend TLS server:

     openssl s_server \
         -accept 8443 \